Fourier dimension of the graph of fractional Brownian motion with $H \ge 1/2$: The graph of symmetric -stable process

 \section{The graph of symmetric $\alpha$-stable process}

-Recall that $X=\{X(t) : t \ge 0\}$ is a {\bf L\'{e}vy process} if $X$ has independent and stationary increments.
-Let $0<\alpha\le 2$. $X$ is called a {\bf symmmetric $\alpha$-stable process} if it is a L\'{e}vy process whose characteristic function is

-for all $t\ge s>0$ and $\xi\in \R$.
-When $\alpha=2$, it reduces to the standard Brownian motion.
 In this section, we will show that the graph of a symmetric $\alpha$-stable process with $\alpha\in[1,2]$ has Fourier dimension 1.
 Note that if $\alpha<2$, the sample paths are not continuous and the Hausdorff dimension of its graph is equal to $\min\{1,2-\alpha^{-1}\}$ (see, e.g., \cite[Theorem 16.8]{Falconer-book}).
 We have the following vertical bound for the $\alpha$-stable process.

 \begin{proposition} Let $X$ be a symmetric $\alpha$-stable process and $\nu$ be the push-forward of the Lebesgue measure by $X$, i.e., $\nu (E) = m\left\{t\in[0,1]: X(t)\in E\right\}$.
 Then

 where the implicit constant depends only on $q.$ \end{proposition}